Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/node-express-query-notion-database.md

 - `id`: Returns the unique ID for this element
 - `name`: We return the plain text version for the first title we find
 - `tags`: We map an array of tag names, as the name is the only element we need.
-- `watched`: This is a checkbox in Notion so it returns true or false
+- `watched`: This is a checkbox in Notion, so it returns true or false
 - `banner`: Returns external image URLs

-If you are curious to see how this Notion data looks like, here is the public [Notion document for this Movie setup](https://dirt-numeric-8e6.notion.site/Movies-24a8a23f117a4972aeeb73bbef9fc89c).
+If you are curious to see what this Notion data looks like, here is the public [Notion document for this Movie setup](https://dirt-numeric-8e6.notion.site/Movies-24a8a23f117a4972aeeb73bbef9fc89c).

 ## Calling our Notion express endpoint from our server